codeplaysoftware/portDNN/test/gen/README.md

-The python scripts in `test/gen` generate a large number of distinct test cases to cover a number of corner cases and different configurations of the different operations provided by SYCL-DNN.
+The python scripts in `test/gen` generate a large number of distinct test cases to cover a number of corner cases and different configurations of the different operations provided by portDNN.

 ### Generating the tests